 This post contains affiliate links and ads so I may receive a commission, at no cost to you, if you click on or make a purchase through one of these links.

 These large marine herbivores frequent the waters of the Florida coast throughout the year but will retreat to the warmer waters of many natural springs as temperatures drop in the winter months.
 As the springs fill up with sometimes hundreds of manatees, it offers a chance to observe and be amazed by their size and gentle nature.
 Most natural springs restrict access to swimmers at the start of manatee season (mid-November until the end of March) so that manatees have a sanctuary away from humans in warmer waters.
-Crystal River, however, offers a chance to swim alongside these amazing animals year round.
+Swimming with manatees in Crystal River is the best option if you want to get up close and personal with these gentle giants.

 Getting To Crystal River